The Dark Side of Dubai (Is it Worth Visiting?)

 Eat tasty food at cheap spots

-Consider dining where the locals eat, especially where the migrant communities (Filipinos, Indians, Pakistanis etc) live and eat, in places like Old Dubai and Sharjah.
-Trust me – the food is top quality, and super cheap!
-Some of my favourites are the Pakistani restaurants in Sharjah where I had deliciously filling falafel wraps, with chips and salad, costing less than AED10 ($3).
+Some of my favorites are the Pakistani restaurants in Sharjah where I had deliciously filling falafel wraps, with chips and salad, costing less than AED10 ($3).
 I also really enjoyed the South Indian food in Deira, which were very cheap, tasty and big portions.

 Renting a car in Dubai